NbAiLab/nostram/nrk_extractor/README.md

 "title": "Kråkeklubben" # Available from "preplay"->"titles"->"title"
 "subtitle": "1. havet" # Available from "preplay"->"titles"->"title"
 "availability_information": "Usually empty" # Available from "availability"->"information".
 If empty, the key should be dropdded
-"availability_isgeoblocked": "false" # Available from "availability"->"isGeoBlocked".
+"availability_is_geoblocked": "false" # Available from "availability"->"isGeoBlocked".
 Encoded as string here, "true" or "false"
 "ondemand_from": "2012-03-21T18:21:00+01:00" # Available from "availability"->"onDemand"->"from".
 "ondemand_to": "9999-12-31T00:00:00+01:00" # Available from "availability"->"onDemand"->"to".
 "external_embedding_allowed": "true" # # Available from "availability"->"externalEmbeddingAllowed".
 Encoded as string here, "true" or "false"